Smarter Investments

 Shareholders benefit from stock investments in two main ways: through capital gains and dividends.
 Capital gains occur when the value of a stock increases and the investor can sell the stock at a higher price.
 Dividends are profit distributions paid by some companies to their shareholders.
 There are also different types of stocks, including ordinary shares with voting rights and preference shares with preferential dividends.

-Advantages of stocks
+Advantages of Stocks

 Growth potential: Stocks have high long-term growth potential and can provide investors with high returns, especially when invested in strong and growing companies.
 Historically, stocks have outperformed many other forms of investment.